merklefruit/evm-from-scratch/README.md

 yarn start:file input.json
 ```

-The program will output the step-by-step execution in a `logs` folder in the root directory.
+The program will output the step-by-step execution in a file under the `evm-from-scratch-challenge/logs` directory.

 ## Running tests